-IES set up its mobile analytical laboratory truck inside Enclosure 12.
-Enclosure 12 is one of the fixed enclosures at MDA B. It is a sealed metal building that is 75 ft wide, approximately 200 ft long, with a 35-ft ceiling.
+IES set up its mobile analytical laboratory truck inside Enclosure 12, one of the fixed enclosures at MDA B. It is a sealed metal building that is 75 ft wide, approximately 200 ft long, with a 35-ft ceiling.
 The enclosure is equipped with high-efficiency particulate air (HEPA) and activated carbon filtration systems.